Resources

 Diet Rebel Note

-The glutes are the largest muscle in the body.
-Most people's glutes are underactive from prolonged sitting.
-Glute bridges directly address this and are safe for virtually all fitness levels.
+The glutes are the largest muscle in the body, and prolonged sitting tends to leave them underused.
+Glute bridges address this directly, and because they are performed lying down through a short range of motion, most beginners can manage some version of them.
 Progress to single-leg glute bridges or hip thrusts with a loaded barbell as you get stronger.

 Wall Sit